life-at-the-frontier/socialFrontiers/README.md

 socialFrontiers is an R package for detecting social frontiers using spatial data.
 A social frontier denotes places where there is a sharp difference in social/ethnic characteristics between neighbouring communities.
 The package use an detection model detailed in Dean et al 2016 [1] and originally developed in Lee and Mitchell 2013 [2].
+The R implementation presented in the code here represents a minor amendment to the R code accompanying the Lee and Mitchell [2].
 This package contains functions for implementing the detection model and extracting its results.

 [1] Dean, Nema, Guanpeng Dong, Aneta Piekut, and Gwilym Pryce.
 2016.
 ‘Frontiers in Residential Segregation : Understanding Neighbourhood Boundaries and Their Impacts’ 00 (00): 1–22. https://doi.org/10.1111/tesg.12316.